HolsDuckett/CV/README.md

 Managing the day to day and prepartion of a high end film and photography studio with clients such as Vivienne Westwood, Evian & ITV.

+- Two weeks in I was asked to step in to the Floor Manager role.
-- Adhere to health and safety regulations
+- Adhere to health and safety regulations.
-- Working independently and managing a team of studio assistants
+- Working independently and managing a team of studio assistants.
 - Plenty of patience and stamina in such a demanding public-facing position.
-- Leading and assisting on photographic shoots
+- Leading and assisting on photographic shoots.

 ## Education